 Supported database_driver values are pdo_pgsql for PostgreSQL and pdo_mysql for MySQL.

 The database_server_version determines the DB engine version used in the application.
 This parameter will be mapped to the server_version parameter of the Doctrine configuration.
-See Microsoft Graph API documentation for more information on this parameter.
+See Doctrine Configuration Reference documentation for more information on this parameter.

 DBAL and ORM

 The configuration may be changed in config.yml.
 Every registered Oro bundle has a Resources/config/oro/app.yml file which is merged with the global config.yml.
 This means that the system configuration may be extended from a particular bundle for all applications without the need to change the global config.yml file.

 Doctrine provides a limited set of DQL functions that may be used by a developer.
 To extend this list, Oro has its own extensions library.
 New DQL functions are added to the Doctrine configuration with either the app.yml or config.yml file placed in the EntityBundle of the Platform project.
 New functions may be implemented in any bundle and added into its app.yml in the following format: